Stay connected: How BriefBid empowers media agency x vendor collaboration within remote environments

 Simply put: we have to.
 Within our present realm of media and ad buying, we no longer have the chance to chat through RFPs in person or meet for a sales meeting over lunch or dinner.
 What we do have is a brand new framework in which to make an impact—one that we at BriefBid have been operating within since 2018.
 Physical presence no longer required, your media sales team suddenly has a global reach.
 Your ideal client may be located around the block or across the ocean.
 You can chat through proposal and media plan changes in real-time from anywhere.

 While our personal capabilities have not changed, our toolkits have evolved radically—and creatively—during these widespread difficult times.
 Instead of perceiving this shift as “temporary” or “detrimental”, it’s helpful instead to view it as an adjustment—one that you have the choice to respond to, or not.
-The best thing you can do for yourself and your business is to adapt, move forward, and seek out new solutions as a meaningful response to the world around you.
+The best thing you can do for yourself and your business is to adapt, move forward, and seek out new sales methodologies and solutions as a meaningful response to the world around you.

 If you’re not sure where to get started, let’s chat.